Ribollita is a rustic, Italian soup that’s warm, rich, and comforting. It has a smooth tomato flavor and is perfect with just crusty enough bread.

-This is a perfect soup recipe for when the weather turns cold.
+This cozy soup recipe is perfect for chilly evenings when you want a warming meal.
 It's a fantastic meatless dinner that will be popular with the whole family.

 Jump to: